ELEX

 ELEX (Eclectic, Lavish, Exhilarating, Xenial) is a science fantasy-themed action role-playing video game developed by Piranha Bytes and published by THQ Nordic.
 It was released worldwide on 17 October 2017, for PlayStation 4, Xbox One and Windows.
 The game has been described as an "edgy, dark, uncompromising, and complex" post-apocalyptic sci-fi role-playing game where the protagonist joins the war for the powerful resource, "ELEX", which gives people magic-like powers.
 The game world is a mix of futuristic and medieval locations, in which the player can use guns, swords and magic against enemies.

+Setting

+ELEX is the post-apocalyptic story of the planet Magalan, which was hit by a comet which brought not only mass destruction for its civilization, but also a mysterious and extremely powerful resource called Elex.
+The few survivors organised themselves in factions, each with a different vision of the future and distinct ways of using Elex.

+The Berserkers reject technology and purify the Elex by transforming it into Mana in order to obtain magical but natural powers; they do this by growing World Hearts, large terraforming plants that they believe heal the ground and thus the planet.
+The Outlaws only want profit and freedom.
+They use any modern weapons and technology they can find, being masters of putting to use any old scrap; they use Elex to create powerful drugs.
+The Clerics believe in a god called Calaan, are the most knowledgeable and technologically advanced of the three main factions, and believe that their religion can save the world.